 Worker exposure to chemical, biological and physical agents is to be identified and evaluated by regular industrial hygiene tests including noise, vibration, and air quality.
-Potential hazards are to be controlled lower than accepted levels as specified in local law through proper design, engineering and administrative controls.
-When hazards cannot be adequately controlled by such means, workers are to be provided with and use appropriate, well-maintained, personal protective equipment (PPE).
-Protective programs shall include educational materials about the risks associated with these hazards.
+If elimination or reduction of the hazards is not feasible, potential hazards are to be controlled lower than accepted levels as specified in local law through proper design, engineering and administrative controls.
+When hazards cannot be adequately controlled by such means, workers are to be provided with appropriate personal protective equipment (PPE) free of charge along with relevant educational programs.
+Protective programs shall be ongoing and include educational materials about the risks associated with these hazards.